ankitv89/meteorJS-instamojo/README.md

 #Instamojo Payment Package

-Use this package to ue the [Instamojo](https://imjo.in/NvQhd) Payment Gateway to your applications
+Use this package to use the [Instamojo](https://imjo.in/NvQhd) Payment Gateway to your applications

 #INSTRUCTIONS